When thinking about supply chains, most people consider goods moving from point A to point B.

 Why is supply chain compliance and transparency so important?

 There was a time when compliance professionals were viewed as mere paper pushers.
-Now, organizations are realizing the level of risk and complexity involved with supply chain compliance and transparency issues, and they are realizing the value that a strong compliance operation can bring to the organization.
+Now, organizations are realizing the level of risk and complexity involved with supply chain compliance and transparency issues.
+They are also realizing the value that a strong compliance operation can bring to the organization.

 - A U.S.-centric piece of legislation, the OFAC 50 Percent Rule, states that companies cannot do business with an organization that has a majority ownership position by an individual who may be sanctioned, debarred, or restricted.
 (OFAC is the Office of Foreign Asset Controls, which is part of the Treasury department.)

-- The SEC (Securities and Exchange Commission) is signaling that organizations are going to need to adhere to ESG (Environmental, Social, and Government) regulations more closely.
+- The Securities and Exchange Commission is signaling that organizations should adhere to ESG (Environmental, Social, and Government) regulations more closely.
 In basic terms, ESG is about providing supply chain transparency.
-Companies are required to contribute efforts to combat climate change and to improve social conditions, for example, not supporting slave labor or sub-optimal labor conditions.
+Companies must actively contribute to combating climate change and improving social conditions, such as by not supporting slave labor.

 - Legislation in the early stages of passing in New York state requires any type of organization above a certain size involved in the fashion industry to make mandatory disclosures about the nature of their third-party relationships.

-The burden of due diligence on organizations is huge as the accountability for supply chain compliance and transparency falls to the enterprise themselves.
+The burden of due diligence on organizations is huge.
+The accountability for supply chain compliance and transparency falls to the enterprise themselves.
+However, this can be streamlined and better managed by leveraging supply chain compliance software.

 How can an organization prepare for supply chain compliance and transparency?

-To help manage compliance risks more effectively, Descartes provides a range of robust denied party screening and 3rd party risk management solutions as well as comprehensive and trusted trade content for leading business systems such as SAP, Oracle, Salesforce and NetSuite to name a few, which altogether can help significantly enhance supply chain compliance.
+Descartes provides a range of supply chain compliance software solutions with capabilities like denied party screening and Third-party risk management.
+These solutions also offer comprehensive trade content for leading business systems such as SAP, Oracle, Salesforce and NetSuite, among others.

-Descartes compliance solutions are flexible and modular, allowing organizations to select the specific and exact functionality and content they need now and scale up later as and when necessary.
-By utilizing these solutions, organizations can strengthen their compliance processes, enhance their competitive edge and increase sales velocity.
+Descartes solutions are flexible and modular, organizations can select the functionality they need now and scale up later, if necessary.
+By utilizing these solutions, organizations can strengthen their compliance processes, enhance their competitive edge, and increase sales velocity.

-This article is based on a Talking Logistic interview on the subject of Growing Demand for Supply Chain Compliance and Transparency.
+This article is based on a Talking Logistic interview on the Growing Demand for Supply Chain Compliance and Transparency.
 Tune in to learn more.